 Kristi’s background includes many years of training in mindfulness with a focus on helping activists build practices that support their passions and commitment and resist burnout.
 In addition to her work at Stand.earth, Kristi is a co-founder of MOMS, an organization dedicated to stopping the chemical contamination of children, and a senior fellow in the Environmental Leadership Program.
 She is also a co-founder of Half-Full Communications, an award-winning design studio devoted to creating a more powerful voice for environmental and social justice advocates.

 Kristi holds a JBA from the University of Wisconsin-Madison in journalism and advertising and completed a portfolio program in advertising and design from the Creative Circus.
 She has a certificate in professional coaching and is in the midst of completing an executive certificate in non-profit leadership from Harvard.
-Kristi and her family live in Bozeman, Montana.
+Kristi and her family live in Bozeman, MT.
 In her free time, she can be found roaming the mountains or in a classroom making art with children.